Table of Contents

-The passing of Taylor Hawkins shocked the music industry, with fans and musicians worldwide mourning his sudden death.
+The passing of Taylor Hawkins on March 25, 2022 shocked the music industry, with fans and musicians worldwide mourning his sudden death and left questioning how he died.

 How Did Taylor Hawkins Die?